Friday November 02, 2012

 This is about to change.
 Grovelling for acceptance is already becoming as (un)popular as a drum under the Christmas tree.
 Desperate is not cool, and that goes for any relationship.

 Read that last sentence again.
 Any relationship.
 Including the brand you are building.
 In the near future, successful online interaction with one another is not going to be more technical and complex, rather, it will closely resemble the way in which we have a "normal", in-person conversation.
-A one-on-one chat is guided by a certain ettquette, and this applies directly to all your social messages pinging the world.
-Listen at least twice as much as you speak, don't interupt, ask for permission, and so on.
+A one-on-one chat is guided by a certain etiquette, and this applies directly to all your social messages pinging the world.
+Listen at least twice as much as you speak, don't interrupt, ask for permission, and so on.

 Yes, it is a challenge to stand out in a world bursting at the seams with information overload, one in which your audience have learnt the skill of actively tuning out all the noise.
 But, at the same time, the opportunity to be heard, and heard by the right people, has never loomed larger.
 Here are a couple of route markers along your way to social media acclaim :